JetC0918/DeepLearning.AI-Data-Engineering-Specialization/Introduction to Data Engineering/README.md

 - [Week 1](./Week%201): Overview of data engineering, life cycle, and understanding how to think like a data engineer
 - [Week 2](./Week%202/): Deep dive into the stages of the data engineering life cycle, with hands-on AWS lab work at the end
-- Week 3: Focus on principles of good data architecture
+- [Week 3](./Week%203/): Focus on principles of good data architecture
-- Week 4: Design and build data architecture based on stakeholder needs
+- [Week 4](./Week%204/): Design and build data architecture based on stakeholder needs

+### Skill Gained
+- The principles of good data architecture
+- Requirements Gathering
+- AWS cloud fundamentals
+- Thinking like a data engineer
+- Translating requirements into tool and technology choices